4 Technology Innovations Shaping the Future of the Contact Center

-With 80% of customers reporting that experience is as important as a company’s product or service, a strong CX is now table stakes.
+With 80% of customers reporting that experience is as important as a company’s product or service, a strong customer experience (CX) is now table stakes.
 The best experiences are driven by deep knowledge of your customer and employee needs and preferences.
 Without this understanding, it’s impossible to create the kind of experiences that will keep your company ahead of the pack.

 Customers who report that experience is as important as a company’s product or service.